 We accept most insurance plans and will gladly process your claim.
 Please bring the necessary information with you on your first visit.
 We accept Florida Combine Life Blue Dental Choice/Choice Plus (PPO), and Delta Dental Premier (PPO).
 Your dental care team will submit the paperwork on your behalf for all out-of-network dental insurance plans so that you receive direct reimbursement.

 Do you take care of dental emergencies?

-If you have a dental emergency, contact our office for further instruction.
+If you have a dental emergency, contact our office for further instructions.
 If it is during normal office hours, we will do our best to see you as quickly as possible.
 For emergencies after hours or during the weekend, contact our office for an emergency number to reach the dentist.
 We will get in touch with you quickly to recommend a course of treatment.

 Do you offer cosmetic dentistry?

 Yes, Dr. Alexander is an experienced cosmetic dentist.
-We offer a wide range of cosmetic dentistry services including porcelain veneers, teeth whitening, Invisalign, and porcelain restorations (crowns and fillings).
+We offer a wide range of cosmetic dentistry services, including porcelain veneers, teeth whitening, Invisalign, and porcelain restorations (crowns and fillings).

 How often should I visit the dentist for teeth cleaning and check-up?